awsdocs/amazon-rds-user-guide/doc_source/USER_Events.overview.md

 For example, if you subscribe to the backup category for a given DB instance, you're notified whenever a backup\-related event occurs that affects the DB instance\.
 If you subscribe to a configuration change category for a DB security group, you're notified when the DB security group is changed\.
 You also receive notification when an event notification subscription changes\.

 You might want to create several different subscriptions\.
-For example, you might create one subscription receiving all event notifications and another subscription that includes only critical events for your production DB instances\.
+For example, you might create one subscription that receives all event notifications for all DB instances and another subscription that includes only critical events for a subset of the DB instances\.
+For the second subscription, specify one or more DB instances in the filter\.

 ## Basic process for subscribing to Amazon RDS event notifications<a name="USER_Events.overview.process"></a>